 Who is this article for?

 This article explains how to restore your Apple Mail files and import them into Apple Mail.
-In most cases, you should restore all of your backed-up Apple Mail files, but you can also restore specific folders (such as Inbox or Sent Mail).
+You can restore all of your backed-up Apple Mail files or restore specific folders (such as Inbox or Sent Mail).

 Before you begin